 There’s nothing wrong with raising your prices to reflect the heightened quality of your work.
 But you must be careful of attaching extra charges in the wrong areas.
 For example, let’s say you hire a furniture company to put in some carpeting.
 When you get the bill, you find out that an additional charge has been tacked on because the amount of carpet you ordered required the company to move your couch.
 Yes, it took a little extra time to move the sofa, but what kind of system could the company have used to determine how much to charge for that specific task?
 Odds are, the client is not going to understand the rationale for charging a certain amount for moving a couch.
 If you can’t explain why a small fee exists, you are better off factoring it into the overall charge.

 Small fees are justifiable when they are reasonable or easier to understand, like court costs to a legal bill or an extra few hundred in print shop costs for a graphic designer.
 These fees can also stem from additional services that are not given to every client.
 You probably wouldn’t return to a hairdresser who charges you extra for shampoo because you assumed washing your hair was an essential task.
-The hairdresser would be correct, however, to charge extra for conditioner, highlights, or other services the customer has agreed to in advance.
+However, the hairdresser would be correct to charge extra for conditioner, highlights, or other services the customer has agreed to in advance.

 To clarify, you cannot just charge extra because you need the extra cash.
-There must be an apparent, indisputable reason for the increase in price.
+There must be an apparent, indisputable reason for the price increase.

 Business Growth: Proceed with Caution